 Write a word and a balanced chemical equation for the reaction in which hydrogen burns.

-Complete: Chlorine is (acidic/alkaline) because
+Complete: Chlorine is (acidic/alkaline) because it turns litmus red.

 Chlorine is a (dye/bleach) because it turns litmus white.